Helix Molecular Solutions

 Dr Zöe Hamilton

 In addition to a decade of field ecology, Zöe has a PhD on the phylogenetics of short range endemic land snails in the Pilbara region.
-She has also worked extensively on the genetics of subterranean fauna and other SRE taxa, and is familiar with current analysis methods.
+She has also worked extensively on the genetics of subterranean fauna and other SRE taxa in both WA and the NT, and is familiar with current analysis methods.

-Yvette has been Helix's laboratory manager for 10 years.
-Her technical excellence in the development of assays, attention to detail, and meticulous sample management, have delivered high quality data for many clients.
+Yvette has been Helix's laboratory manager for 12 years.
+Her technical excellence in the laboratory, attention to detail, and meticulous sample management, have delivered high quality data for many clients, including the development of species-specific eDNA assays.

 Dr Terrie Finston